The city is in a Drought Watch and is asking for voluntary reductions in water use.

 Care for trees

-Prioritizing outdoor water use for trees is important to keep them healthy during dry conditions.
-Water trees by hand or with a soaker hose while sprinkler systems are off.
+Prioritizing outdoor water use for trees is important to keep them healthy during dry conditions and in the following years.
+Water trees by hand or with a soaker hose if sprinkler systems are off.
 Use mulch appropriately to hold water in the soil.
-Properly placed and maintained trees are an asset to the environment and our community and are critical to mitigating climate change.
+Properly placed and maintained trees are an asset to the environment and our community, help mitigate heat, and are an important part of a fire-resilient landscape.

-More tips for caring for trees can be found on the Tree Planting, Care and Watering webpage.
+More tips for caring for trees can be found on the Tree Planting, Care and Watering webpage, and tree care and landscape information for the Wildland Urban Interface (WUI) can be found in the Wildfire Resilient Landscapes guide.

-A waterwise yard is designed to conserve water, reduce maintenance and thrive in drier climates.
-Several conservation programs are available to customers through the city partnership with Resource Central, including free Slow the Flow sprinkler audits, the lawn replacement program, Waterwise Yard Seminars and more.
+Several conservation programs are available to customers through the city partnership with Resource Central, including free Slow the Flow sprinkler audits, the lawn replacement program and more.

 Drought Response Plan